 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your doctor or pharmacist.
 He or she can help you to determine whether or not the medication is the source of the problem.

 Make sure that any leftover portion is disposed of safely.
 To remain effective, this product must be kept in its original packaging.
 Do not transfer it to another container.
 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
-Keep it out of reach of young children.

 This product may increase the risk of bleeding.
 Be careful when using sharp instruments or when you practice any activity or sport that may result in serious injury.
 The use of a soft-bristled toothbrush and an electric razor is recommended.